 In 1950, some 4,000 South China tigers roamed the country; but at the end of that decade, as part of China’s Great Leap Forward, Mao declared the cats to be one of the ‘four pests’ that threatened progress.
 He organised huge eradication campaigns, and within a few years, under 1,000 remained, and now the .
 South China tiger has not been spotted by biologists or government officials in the wild for over 35 years.

 Although tiger parts have been used in traditional Chinese medicine for over 5,000 years, demand for these animal parts skyrocketed in tandem with China’s expanding industrialisation in the 1980s.
 The country’s newfound wealth and greater spending power fueled the demand, especially as ingesting exotic animals became a status symbol.

 ‘The Asian medicine trade is causing this out-of-control killing of tigers in the belief tiger parts have medicinal value.
 They don’t.
 There are highly organised criminal gangs going into forests to kill tigers to sell the parts for Asian medicine.
 It’s a very lucrative illegal industry and the result is tigers are now on the brink of extinction,” says animal expert and TV presenter Liz Bonnin.

 Bonnin has presented British TV shows including Bang Goes The Theory and, most recently, Operation Snow Tiger, which looked at the plight of the Siberian tiger, of which there are only 300 left in the wild.

-Along with the World Wildlife Federation, Bonnin aims to educate the public about tiger conservation by promoting ecotourism, restoring degraded forest and grasslands to give tigers a home, , reducing human/tiger conflict, helping catch poachers and removing snares, amongst other measures.
+Along with the World Wildlife Federation, Bonnin aims to educate the public about tiger conservation by promoting ecotourism, restoring degraded forest and grasslands to give tigers a home, reducing human/tiger conflict, helping catch poachers, removing snares, and keeping the tiger trade illegal.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!